 Chop the plums and remove the stones.
 Measure the plums and raisins and lemon slices and add sugar equal to 3/4 of the amount.
 You will need to boil the lemon slices for about 10 minutes in water to soften – if you don’t mind a little crunch, just add as is to the plums and raisins.

-Put plums, raisins and lemon slices into a preserving pan and cook slowly for about 20-30 minutes, stirring frequently, until setting point is reached.
+Put plums, raisins, lemon slices and sugar into a preserving pan and cook slowly for about 20-30 minutes, stirring frequently, until setting point is reached.

 Test for a set by placing a little jam on a saucer in the freezer for a couple of minutes.
 The surface should be set and wrinkle when pushed with a finger.
 If the jam is not set, return the pan to the heat and cook for a further few minutes until setting point is reached.